wearebraid/vue-formulate/README.md

 validation rules by using parenthesis after the rule name:

 ```
-validation="required(My Label)|confirmed(Password Field, confirmation_field)"
+validation="required|confirmed(confirmation_field)"
 ```

-By convention the first argument is an alternate label for use in error messages.
-This is still a fresh project, so pull requests for more built-in rules are appreciated!
+The field label used in built in validation methods is the `validationLabel` attribute on your `formulate-element`.
+If no `validationLabel` is found then the `label` attribute is used, and if no `label` attribute is found it will fall back to the field’s `name` attribute (which is required).

 #### Custom Validation Rules

 Validation rules are easy to write!
-They're just simple functions that are always passed at least one argument, an object containing the `field` name, `value` of the field, `error` function to generate an error message, and all the `values` of the entire form.
+They're just simple functions that are always passed at least one argument, an object containing the `field` name, `value` of the field, validation `label`, `error` function to generate an error message, and an object containing all the `values` for the entire form.

 Additionally, validation rules can pass an unlimited number of extra arguments.
 These arguments are passed as the 2nd-nth arguments to the validation rule.